Choosing Dressage Tack for Your Horse

 - Limited refinement compared to double bridles.

-- May not be ideal for highly trained horses requiring more precise aids.
+- It may not be ideal for highly trained horses requiring more precise aids.

 Double Bridle: